15 week courses with weekly video lectures, assignments, quizzes, review sessions, and LIVE interaction with the course facilitator

 Interactive Music Theory Classroom Course II

-Registration for Spring Session of Course II now open
+Registration for Fall Session of Course II now open

 A 15 week online theory course, divided into 14 weeks of lessons and a final assessment week, Course I has manageable deadlines that allow you to work on assignments over the course of a week as your schedule allows.

 From the basics of pitch, scales, rhythm, and harmony, to the analysis of symphonic works, Etheory LIVE consists of two cumulative online courses (Course I & Course II) designed to help you understand and master music theory concepts.
 Taught by Dr. Steven Laitz, one of the world’s foremost music theorists, and assisted by Eastman course facilitators, these interactive courses provide assignment feedback, live class meetings, review sessions, and manageable deadlines that allow you to work on assignments on your weekly schedule.

 Once you have completed Etheory LIVE Course II, you will be able to:

 For more information about specific topics covered in this course, please click the Important Documents tab above.
 To learn more about Course I, click the link.

 Course II is cumulative upon Course I or a theory course of similar quality.
 If interested in this course, please consider the following:

 Eastman School of Music does not offer credit for the course.
 Together, Etheory LIVE Course I & II meet and exceed New York State requirements for Music Theory 1 credit, and covers the content of most first year college music theory courses.
 All high school credit for this course should be issued through your school principal.

 To be able to take a course with faculty from Eastman and to be able to do it online, from the comfort of my own home, it was too good to pass up.– Robert, 2015

 For more information or if you have any questions: